Darragh Lenihan: Senior career

-Lenihan was called up by Republic of Ireland U21 for the first time in May 2014.
-Lenihan made his Ireland U21 debut, playing 90 minutes and as captain, in a 1–1 draw against Qatar U23.

-On 2 June 2018, Lenihan made his debut for the Ireland senior team in a 2–1 win over the USA in Dublin, he was credited with the assist for Ireland’s opening goal scored by Graham Burke after a Lenihan volley which was on target.
+His return from injury at Blackburn Rovers earned Lenihan a call-up to the Republic of Ireland for the first time in March 2018.
+However, he appeared as an unused substitute, in a 1–0 loss against Turkey on 23 March 2018.
+On 2 June 2018, Lenihan made his debut for the Ireland senior team in a 2–1 win over the USA in Dublin, he was credited with the assist for Ireland's opening goal scored by Graham Burke after a Lenihan volley which was on target.
 Lenihan became the first person from County Meath to represent the Republic of Ireland at senior level.

 Lenihan made his competitive debut for Ireland nearly four years after his last cap, starting in a 1–1 UEFA Nations League draw against Ukraine.